-Northern Vermont's Stowe may have great little shops, superb and diverse dining (The Shed at 1859 Mountain Rd., Tel., 802-253-4765), in particular, is a great casual dining experience, that does everything right), state-of-the art ski facilities and some of the best lodging in New England, but what matters most is that despite all the development, it still feels like a small, relaxed village.
+Northern Vermont's Stowe may have great little shops, and diverse dining choices, state-of-the art ski facilities and some of the best lodging in New England, but what matters most is that despite all the development, it still feels like a small, relaxed village.
 Stowe is especially appealing during the foliage season when the leaves turn brilliant colors.
 That special chill in the air, the beautiful views of Mt.
 Mansfield -- the highest elevation in the state -- and long and winding roads with farms dotting the landscape make the foliage that much more special.

 It is true that every community in New England has foliage.
 It's just that foliage set to triple deckers or commuting highway traffic don't give off the same warm feeling as the spectacular North Country setting of Stowe.

 As lifelong New Englanders, we've never heard anyone say they didn't like Stowe.
 When the visitor information people there say that their village forces you to relax, it is actually public relations that lives up to the hype.
 From a ride through the dramatic and rugged Jeffersonville Notch to the marvelously scenic bike trail, Stowe is a scenic treasure, sure to warm your senses no matter how cold the weather gets.